 Avestria Ventures Portfolio

-As Director of Marketing, I'm responsible for the company's content, including pitch decks, blog posts, and social media among others.
+As Avestria's Director of Marketing (a position I held from September 2019 until I started business school in the fall of 2024), I was responsible for the company's content, including pitch decks, blog posts, & social media

 Under the Microscope: Axena Health